Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Venn Diagrams and Tables — two-way tables, frequency Venn diagrams and probability from data — to become a reliable source of marks instead of a topic they only half-remember.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Venn Diagrams and Tables in the Probability unit — two-way tables, finding P(A ∩ B) and completing missing values — to become a reliable source of marks instead of a topic they mix up with Sets.

 Key takeaways

-• A two-way table organises frequencies by two categories; totals along rows and columns must be consistent.
+• A two-way table organises frequencies for two categories — rows and columns with totals.

 What are Venn Diagrams and Tables in Cambridge IGCSE Maths?